kawen25/Projects_Kailey_Wen/README.md

 ## Final Model

-For my final model, I chose to use a RandomForestRegressor, which is an ensemble learning method based on decision trees.
+For my final model, I chose to use RandomForestRegressor, which is an ensemble learning method based on decision trees.
 Random forests combine multiple decision trees and average their predictions to improve generalization and reduce overfitting.

 The hyperparameters I chose to tune were n_estimators and max_depth. n_estimators represents the number of trees in the forest, while max_depth controls the maximum depth of each tree.
 I used GridSearchCV to perform a grid search with 5-fold cross-validation.